 First-time freshmen are students who have never attended a college or university prior to their application for admission to UTSA.
-Basic requirements for first-time freshmen depend on the length of time between their date of graduation (or GED) and the date of application.
-If applicants have graduated within 5 years of application, a minimum rank-in-class and SAT/ACT score is required.
-If applicants graduated over 5 years prior to application, admission is based upon graduation from an accredited high school.
+Basic requirements for first-time freshmen depend on the length of time between their date of graduation or General Educational Development (GED) test and the date of application.
+If applicants have graduated within five years of application, a minimum rank-in-class and SAT/ACT score is required.
+If applicants graduated over five years prior to application, admission is based upon graduation from an accredited high school.

-All high school seniors who have their SAT/ACT test scores sent to UTSA will be provided admission information and, if applicable, a pre-printed application for admission.
+All high school seniors who have their SAT/ACT test scores sent to UTSA will be provided admission information and, if applicable, a preprinted application for admission.
 Where possible, a tentative admission decision will be made based on SAT/ACT scores.